ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 4.	**Incubate** samples at 65°C using the Eppendorf thermos mixer for **3 hours**.
 5. Using **filter tip**, add **500 µL** of 24:1 **Chloroform: Isoamyl Alcohol** and mix well by vortexing.
 6.	**Centrifuge for 5-10 min** at maximum speed<br>
-→	Following centrifugation, you should have 3 layers: <ins>**aqueous phase** (top)<ins>, **debris and proteins** (middle), and **chloroform** (bottom). (*Chloroform: nonpolar hydrophobic solvent in which nonpolar proteins and lipids get dissolved, leaving isolated DNA protected in aqueous phase*. <br>
+→	Following centrifugation, you should have 3 layers: **aqueous phase** (top), **debris and proteins** (middle), and **chloroform** (bottom). (*Chloroform: nonpolar hydrophobic solvent in which nonpolar proteins and lipids get dissolved, leaving isolated DNA protected in aqueous phase*. <br>
 →	Go onto next step quickly so the phases do not remix.

-7. Pipette off aqueous phase (don't suck up any of the middle proteins debris and bottom chloroform phases.
-Pipetting slowly helps with this.
+7. Pipette slowly off aqueous phase (don't suck up any of the middle proteins debris and bottom chloroform phases.
 8. Place the aqueous phase into a **new labeled Eppendorf tube**.
-9. Repeat 5-6: add **Chloroform: Isoamyl Alcohol** to the aqueous phase in the Eppendorf tube, vortex the tube, and centrifuge for 5-10 min at maximum speed.
+9. Repeat 5-6: **add Chloroform: Isoamyl Alcohol** to the aqueous phase in the Eppendorf tube, **vortex** the tube, and **centrifuge** for 5-10 min at maximum speed.
-10. Pipette off **300 µL aqueous phase** (Do not suck up the protein or chloroform phase.s<br>
+10. Pipette off **300 µL aqueous phase** (Do not suck up the protein or chloroform phase.<br>
 →	Pay particular attention to the slight protein layer at this point.
-Your should have more than 300 µLaqueous phase.
+Your should have more than 300 µL aqueous phase.
 Pipetting less volume of aqueous phase helps avoiding other phases, which will improve quality of DNA.
 11. Place the **300 µL aqueous phase** into a **new labeled Eppendorf tube**.
 12. Add 0.08 volumes (300 × 0.08 = ~24 µL) of cold 7.5 M **ammonium acetate**.
 13. Add 0.54 volume (300 × 0.54 = ~162 µL) of cold **isopropanol (2-propanal)** (*cold isopropanol precipitates DNA*).